 In 1873 Mueller was succeeded by William Guilfoyle, who is often described as 'the master of landscaping'.
-It is his vision that shaped the Gardens to their current form.
-By carefully planting trees and placing garden beds he developed the scenic panoramas and sweeping lawns that are characteristic of the Gardens.
+It is his vision that shaped the gardens.
+By carefully planting trees and placing garden beds he developed the scenic panoramas and sweeping lawns that are characteristic of Melbourne Gardens today.
 He was inspired by sub-tropical plants and used many of them in his landscapes, including flaxes and cordylines from New Zealand, palms, and other foliage plants.
-Among his creations are the Fern Gully, rockeries, picturesque shelters, the Temple of the Winds (a memorial to La Trobe) and the Ornamental Lake.
-His volcano has been restored as an important part of the Gardens’ water management program.
+Among his creations are the recently restored Fern Gully, rockeries, picturesque shelters, the Temple of the Winds (a memorial to La Trobe) and the Ornamental Lake.
+His volcano has been restored as an important part of Melbourne Gardens’ water management program.

 Guilfoyle retired in 1909.
 The next 80 years were a period of maintenance and consolidation.
-Successive directors often had to struggle with reduced budgets, but in the 1960s that management of the Gardens recognised the need for a garden to promote the cultivation of Australian plants.
-With the assistance of the Maud Gibson Trust, land was purchased south-east of Melbourne, and the Royal Botanic Gardens Cranbourne was established in 1970.
-Additional land has since been purchased and the Royal Botanic Gardens Cranbourne now covers 363 hectares in Melbourne’s outer south-east.
+Successive directors often had to struggle with reduced budgets, but in the 1960s, management of the then Royal Botanic Gardens Melbourne recognised the need for a garden to promote the cultivation of Australian plants.
+With the assistance of the Maud Gibson Trust, land was purchased south-east of Melbourne, and Royal Botanic Gardens Cranbourne (now Cranbourne Gardens) was established in 1970.
+Additional land has since been purchased and Cranbourne Gardens now covers 363 hectares in Melbourne’s outer south-east.

 In the 1980s a Government inquiry recommended the establishment of a Board to manage the Gardens for the people of Victoria: the Royal Botanic Gardens Board Victoria was subsequently established as a statutory authority under the Royal Botanic Gardens Act 1991.
 The intervening years have seen a number of new developments under the leadership of former Director and Chief Executive, Dr Philip Moors (1992-2012): the creation of ARCUE (1998); The Ian Potter Foundation Children's Garden (2004); the Australian Garden (Stage 1 - 2006; Stage 2 - 2012); Guilfoyle's Volcano (2010) and Working Wetlands (2012).
 Professor Timothy Entwisle became the 13th head of the Royal Botanic Gardens, when he took up the role of Director and Chief Executive in March 2013.